ChavGill/NLUGameBus/README.md

 ## Optimizations

-As her staff increases, I will add their images and create a quick profile bio for them.
+As more media and pictures are made, I would like to make them a lot more interactive.
+Also, a full list of the video games would be a very nice touch,

 ## Takeways/New Lessons

-Utlilizing the sidebar nav and hamburger menu was a good learning challenge, especially when adjusting responsiveness for mobile.
-As this site is not in use as of yet, I will finalize with the client on the last details.
+This was my 1st client site and utilizing a template was a learning experience, especially in the time frame I had available but the pressure turned out well and I helped my cleint secure major contracts.